 The Asia Pacific is the largest and most diverse region in the world.
 Stretching from the shores of the Pacific Ocean to the deserts of the Middle East, it includes three of the world’s most populous countries, is home to more than half of the world’s population and offers unparalleled cultural richness.
 However, the Asia Pacific is also home to a number of severe human rights challenges such as massive poverty, discrimination against vulnerable and disadvantaged groups, armed conflict and violence, forced internal displacement of people, exploitation of children, people-trafficking, environmental and cultural destruction and corruption.

-The Master of Human Rights and Democratisation (Asia Pacific program) (MHRD) is a degree that seeks to develop the capacity of emerging leaders in the Asia-Pacific region.
+The Master of Human Rights and Democratisation (Asia Pacific) regional program (MHRD) is a degree that seeks to develop the capacity of emerging leaders in the Asia-Pacific region.
 Its aim is to equip them to investigate these issues and protect and promote human rights in a manner that is carefully attuned to regional issues and perspectives.
 The degree program was established in 2010 by a consortium of five universities and remains the only one of its kind in the Asia Pacific.
-The MHRD is tailored to address the particular objectives and perspectives of people working in the field of human rights and democratisation at a number of levels.
-These include in governmental, non-governmental and international organisations, education, the police or military, business or other fields where human rights perspectives are critical.

 - Gadjah Mada University (Indonesia)